Can supervise: YES

 Thiyagarajan, K, Kodagoda, S, Ranasinghe, R, Vitanage, D & Iori, G 2018, 'Robust sensing suite for measuring temporal dynamics of surface temperature in sewers', Nature - Scientific Reports, vol. 8.View/Download from: Publisher's site

-Nguyen, LV, Kodagoda, S, Ranasinghe, R & Dissanayake, G 2017, 'Adaptive Placement for Mobile Sensors in Spatial Prediction under Locational Errors', IEEE Sensors Journal, vol. 17, no. 3, pp. 794-802.View/Download from: UTS OPUS or Publisher's site
+Nguyen, LV, Kodagoda, S, Ranasinghe, R & Dissanayake, G 2017, 'Adaptive Placement for Mobile Sensors in Spatial Prediction under Locational Errors', IEEE Sensors Journal, vol. 17, no. 3, pp. 794-802.View/Download from: Publisher's site

-Dantanarayana, L, Dissanayake, G & Ranasinge, R 2016, 'C-LOG: A Chamfer distance based algorithm for localisation in occupancy grid-maps', CAAI Transactions on Intelligence Technology, vol. 1, no. 3, pp. 272-284.View/Download from: UTS OPUS or Publisher's site
+Dantanarayana, L, Dissanayake, G & Ranasinge, R 2016, 'C-LOG: A Chamfer distance based algorithm for localisation in occupancy grid-maps', CAAI Transactions on Intelligence Technology, vol. 1, no. 3, pp. 272-284.View/Download from: Publisher's site

-Nguyen, LV, Kodagoda, S, Ranasinghe, R & Dissanayake, G 2016, 'Information-Driven Adaptive Sampling Strategy for Mobile Robotic Wireless Sensor Network', IEEE Transactions on Control Systems Technology, vol. 24, no. 1, pp. 372-379.View/Download from: UTS OPUS or Publisher's site
+Nguyen, LV, Kodagoda, S, Ranasinghe, R & Dissanayake, G 2016, 'Information-Driven Adaptive Sampling Strategy for Mobile Robotic Wireless Sensor Network', IEEE Transactions on Control Systems Technology, vol. 24, no. 1, pp. 372-379.View/Download from: Publisher's site

 This brief addresses the issue of monitoring physical spatial phenomena of interest using information collected by a resource-constrained network of mobile, wireless, and noisy sensors that can take discrete measurements as they navigate through the environment.
 We first propose an efficient novel optimality criterion for designing a sampling strategy to find the most informative locations in taking future observations to minimize the uncertainty at all unobserved locations of interest.
 This solution is proven to be within bounds.
 The computational complexity of this proposition is shown to be practically feasible.
 We then prove that under a certain condition of monotonicity property, the approximate entropy at resulting locations obtained by our proposed algorithm is within 1-(1/e) of the optimum, which is then utilized as a stopping criterion for the sampling algorithm.
 The criterion enables the prediction results to be within user-defined accuracies by controlling the number of mobile sensors.
 The effectiveness of the proposed method is illustrated using a prepublished data set.

-Unicomb, J, Ranasinghe, RS, Dantanarayana, L & Dissanayake, G 2018, 'A Monocular Indoor Localiser based on an Extended Kalman Filter and Edge Images from a Convolutional Neural Network', International Conference on Intelligent Robots, IEEE, Madrid.View/Download from: UTS OPUS or Publisher's site
+Unicomb, J, Ranasinghe, RS, Dantanarayana, L & Dissanayake, G 2018, 'A Monocular Indoor Localiser based on an Extended Kalman Filter and Edge Images from a Convolutional Neural Network', 2018 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), IEEE/RSJ International Conference on Intelligent Robots and Systems, IEEE, Madrid, Spain, pp. 1-9.View/Download from: Publisher's site

 The main contribution of this paper is an extended Kalman filter (EKF)based algorithm for estimating the 6 DOF pose of a camera using monocular images of an indoor environment.
 In contrast to popular visual simultaneous localisation and mapping algorithms, the technique proposed relies on a pre-built map represented as an unsigned distance function of the ground plane edges.
 Images from the camera are processed using a Convolutional Neural Network (CNN)to extract a ground plane edge image.
 Pixels that belong to these edges are used in the observation equation of the EKF to estimate the camera location.
 Use of the CNN makes it possible to extract ground plane edges under significant changes to scene illumination.
 The EKF framework lends itself to use of a suitable motion model, fusing information from any other sensors such as wheel encoders or inertial measurement units, if available, and rejecting spurious observations.
 A series of experiments are presented to demonstrate the effectiveness of the proposed technique.